 Ok onto happier thoughts.
 I recently began pursing my CEDRN (Certified Eating Disorder Registered Nurse) credential through the International Association of Eating Disorder Professionals (IADEP) and I’m really excited about that.
 I might down the road get my CEDRD – which sounds kind of insane because it’s a big time investment to do both and I don’t think anyone has decided to do that – but I really would love to supervise RDs in the future.
 I’m starting with the CEDRN first because there’s a huge need for medically focused NPs to be certified and I want to help bridge that gap.
 So there’s that.

-We’ve finally settled into a church here in Boston which happened faster than I expected.
+We’re finally settling in here in Boston which happened faster than I expected.
 So that’s been really nice since it feels like we’ve been in limbo for a really long time between the transition out of New York and into Boston.
-And it also makes me feel way more settled and stable here.
 Being the “new person” isn’t my favorite thing ever, but in order to be the familiar person you gotta start with being the new person right?

 I realized the other day I’ve only taken the T (Boston’s version of a subway) here once.
 Not intentionally, like I’m incapable of taking the T, it’s just that everything here is so much closer together and our main people live within a mile walking distance.
 I don’t mind walking, it’s actually what I love most about urban living, so if it’s a 30 minute walk or less you can always find me walking.
 If it’s longer than a couple miles than wherever I’m going is outside the main city area and I just drive.
 We use to bike around the city in New York (or take the subway) because the city biking system was literally on almost every block but the biking stations aren’t that abundant in Boston.
 We might buy some road bikes when the weather warms up to take out on longer weekend rides so maybe I’ll bike more then, but really walking is so stress free for me.
 I know exactly how long it will take and traffic doesn’t exist.
 The fact that I can walk pretty much anywhere in 15 minutes has my cortisol levels plummeting – the New York subway was 60% of my stress.
 I’m not sure how long we’ll be able to live in this central location since our apartment is small, but it’s the perfect size for a couple years so for now I’m soaking it up.